Q: When can I stop by the Soap Shop?

 Q: Where does your Palm oil come from?

 A: A small amount of South American palm oil is used in combination with coconut oil as the base for my soaps.
-My palm oil comes from multiple organic suppliers in Brazil and Columbia so they are not all certified sustainable/RSPO but they are organic so that seems a major step in the right direction.
-The impact of palm oil is a concern of mine, I am happy to say that clear-cutting of rainforest in Brazil associated with agriculture fell by 27% in 2012, and the issue of chemical run-off into surrounding streams and groundwater is not an issue with organic growth.
-The major palm impact is in Indonesia and surrounding areas which is why I choose to avoid those oils.
+My palm oil comes from multiple organic suppliers in Brazil and Columbia and are RSPO (Roundtable Sustainable Palm Oil) but they are not certified organic though they are grown without pesticides or herbicides so that seems a major step in the right direction.
+RSPO indicates these palms are farmed on existing agricultural land rather than clear cutting forests.
+The impact of palm oil is a concern of mine, I am happy to say that clear-cutting of rainforest in Brazil associated with agriculture fell by 27% in 2012, and the issue of chemical run-off into surrounding streams and groundwater is not an issue with herbicide/pesticide free growth.
+The major palm impact is in Indonesia and surrounding areas which is why I choose to avoid oils from this region.
 There is no perfect solution but I keep an open mind and do my best.
-Organic palm allows my soap to remain chemical free (unlike Lush for example that went palm free but switched to harmful chemical detergents/SLS) or other soap producers that are able to use animal products such as lard, tallow or goats milk in place of palm.
+RSPO palm allows my soap to remain chemical free (unlike other large soap companies for example that went palm free but switched to harmful chemical detergents/SLS) or other soap producers that are able to use animal products such as lard, tallow or goats milk in place of palm.

 Q: What's up with Parabens?